Fire Safety Certification and Certificate Programs

 Certification in fire safety may be offered though the state where the person lives or community colleges.
 Certifications may include Public Fire and Life Safety Educator, Fire Safety Inspector certified or Fire Safety Manager.
 Most certifications involve taking a course, then passing an exam(s).
 Many are specific to a particular occupation or employer.

 Related to Fire Safety Certification

 - Recently Updated

-Individuals interested in fire safety programs may be interested in pursuing 2- or 4-year programs in fire science or...
+Individuals interested in fire safety programs may want to pursue 2- or 4-year programs in fire science or fire engineering....

 Those interested in careers helping and protecting others may want to consider entering the field of fire safety and...

 - Schools for Aspiring Fire Engineers: How to Choose

 - Schools with Fire Engineering Degrees: How to Choose

 - Fire Chief: Job Description, Duties and Requirements